 Helena received access to the Mymee mobile app, which was then customized to match her specific symptoms and to make it easy for Helena to capture the relevant data required to correlate her specific symptoms with potential triggers in 5 minutes or less a day.

-Helena was assigned a certified Mymee health coach trained on Mymee’s platform, research, methodology, analytics and tools.
-The coach worked with Helena on a weekly basis to uncover specific correlations between symptoms and triggers, and to support the process of implementing changes to eliminate triggers in sustainable and practical ways that work for Helena’s lifestyle and environment.
+Helena was assigned a certified Mymee health coach trained on Mymee’s personalized trial & care platform, research, methodology, analytics and tools.
+The coach worked with Helena on a weekly basis to uncover specific correlations between symptoms and triggers, and to support the process of testing changes to eliminate triggers in safe, sustainable and practical ways that work for Helena’s lifestyle and environment.
 In addition to one-hour weekly calls, support included unlimited texts to ensure Helena’s time sensitive questions could be addressed between sessions.

 KEY TRIGGERS AND ADJUSTMENTS

-Helena’s case was highly complex, involving multiple triggers and nuanced adjustments: Dairy products, gluten, spinach, tomato, and avocado were all directly correlated to specific symptoms and required full elimination in order to reduce symptoms.
+Helena’s case was highly complex, involving multiple triggers and nuanced adjustments: Exposures to gluten, dairy, spinach, tomato, and avocado in foods were all directly correlated to specific symptoms and required elimination to reduce symptoms.
 Fruits, grain and sugar consumption also triggered symptoms, however tolerable levels were identified, so full elimination was not required.
-Adequate protein in the morning, increased water intake, and guidance on nutrients to replace what was eliminated, were all key interventions that supported Helena’s recovery and to reducing her high level of sensitivity to her exposome.
+Adequate protein in the morning, increased water intake, and guidance on nutrients to replace what was eliminated, all contributed Helena’s recovery and to reducing her high level of sensitivity to her exposome.

 PROGRAM RESULTS: MEASURING REAL WORLD MEANINGFUL OUTCOMES